trialtube2024/NoCoSolution/PROGRESS.md

 ## Known Issues
 - Some TypeScript errors in the data explorer component need to be addressed
 - Need to implement proper data fetching from the backend in all components
-- Authentication flow needs to be completed
+- Token refresh mechanism needs to be implemented for better security
+- Navigation component should be further refined for optimal mobile UX
+- Need to add "remember me" functionality on login page